InteropIO/finsemble-notifications/README.md

 ### Configuring the Service
 Certain directives can be provided to the service.
-You can do this by adding a `notifications` object to the `servicesConfig` object in `./configs/application/config.json` in the finsemble seed:
+You can do this by adding a `notifications` object to the `servicesConfig` object in `./configs/application/config.json` in the finsemble seed.
+All the configuration below is optional:

 ```
 {